In 2022, after living in France for 11 years, my husband and I bought a home in Montpellier, which was an exciting and rewarding experience.

 Sending an international wire transfer isn’t rocket science; however, determining the fastest and the cheapest way to

-The issue was the cost to
+The issue was the cost of transferring

 These additional hidden fees and fx markups don’t seem like a big deal when you’re dealing with small international payments and international wire transfers.